Small scale equidistribution of Hecke eigenforms at infinity: Introduction

 \subsection{Equidistribution on shrinking sets}

 The question of equidistribution on shrinking sets in the holomorphic setting was considered by Lester, Matom\"aki, and Radziwi\l \l{} \cite{LesterMatomakiRadziwil-l:2018a}.
-They proved an effective version of the result of Holowinsky and Soundararajan, allowing to shrink the test function at the rate of a small negative power of $\log k$.
+They proved an effective version in terms of the test function of the result of Holowinsky and Soundararajan, allowing to shrink the test function at the rate of a small negative power of $\log k$.

-We consider the following variant of the \lq shrinking sets\rq{} problem: Let $H$ be a large number and define the set considered to be a shrinking ball around infinity.
+We consider the following variant of the problem about \lq shrinking sets\rq{}: Let $H$ be positive with $H\ge 1$ and define the set considered to be a shrinking ball around the cusp.
 We study the distribution of compactly supported functions on $B_1$ squeezed into $B_H$ using the operator $M_H$ defined by